StevenBlack/vocab/README.md

 ### perquisite
 Abbreviated to "perk."
-The perquisites of a job are the advantages or fees that come in addition to the regular salary, such as use of a company car or paid vacation time; fringe benefits.
+The perquisites of a job are the advantages or fees that come in addition to the regular salary; fringe benefits.

 ### persevere